-- Gold T-shirt with St. Jon Eagle logo (undershirts must be solid white) - Green shorts with St. John Eagle logo (no more than three inched above the knee) - Solid white above-ankle athletic socks (no writing or graphics) - Sneakers, athletic shoes any color - Green cotton St. John sweatpants are to be worn over the gym uniform during colder months - Green cotton St. John sweatshirt can be worn over the gym uniform - Gym shorts must be unrolled and worn at the waist
+- Gold St. John Uniform Logo Gym Shirt - Green St. John Uniform Logo Gym Shorts (no more than 3 inches above the knee) - Solid White Athletic Socks (no writing or graphics) - Athletic Shoes Any Color - Green St. John Uniform Sweatshirt to be worn OVER the Shirt during cold weather. - Green St. John Uniform Sweatpants to be worn OVER the Shorts during cold weather. - Gym shorts must be unrolled and worn at the waist.